JoshNewham1/NokiaFastMileDataLogger/README.md

 ## How it works

-This logs into the router's admin page, the same one you'd open in a browser, goes to Status > FastMile Radio, and reads off the Cellular Packets Upload/Download totals and the device's running time, the same numbers you'd see on that page yourself.
-Instead of a browser, it makes those same requests directly and writes the results as one row in a CSV file: timestamp, upload, download, uptime.
+This logs into the router's admin page, the same one you'd open in a browser, goes to Status > FastMile Radio, and fetches the Cellular Packets Upload/Download totals and the device's running time.
+Instead of a browser, it makes those same requests directly and writes the results as one row in a CSV file with the **timestamp, upload, download, and uptime**.

 If anything goes wrong (can't log in, can't reach the router, can't write the file), it sends a failure email if Mailjet is configured, otherwise it just prints the error.
 Either way, it doesn't retry.
-Each run is one attempt; the next attempt is whatever triggers the next run.
+Each run is one attempt.

 ## Layout